Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 By balancing her diet after pregnancy, a new mother can breastfeed easily while meeting her baby's needs and maintaining her own energy.

-6- The benefits of skin to skin contact to promote milk production
+6- The benefits of skin-to-skin contact to promote milk production

 Skin-to-skin contact is a simple yet incredibly beneficial practice to encourage milk production and strengthen the bond between mother and baby.